Skip to content

 2008

-The Oxford Club’s investment advisory team battens down the hatches to protect the Club and its members from the greatest crisis since 9-11: The world financial crisis and market collapse.
-We stop out of every position in the Communique’s Trading Portfolio, but our closed out positions still return an impressive 28%.
+The Oxford Club’s investment advisory team battens down the hatches to protect the Club and its Members from the greatest crisis since 9-11: The world financial crisis and market collapse.
+We stop out of every position in The Communiqué’s Trading Portfolio, but our closed-out positions still return an impressive 28%.

-Horacio Marquez of the Money Map Trader (now Money Moves Alert) joined Asian Expert and Investment Director Keith Fitz-gerald and Publisher Mike Ward to form the separate globally-oriented affiliate Money Map Press.
-They launched the daily news service www.Moneymorning.com which quickly grows to 400,000 readers.
-Investment U held its 10th Annual Investment Seminar, at the Vinoy in St Petersburg (Technology update: we launched MP3s recordings for the first time).
-Lou Basenese and Robert Williams launched a new division focused on a small cap investing called The White Cap Report.
-Both stay on as top editors and analysts for The Oxford Club and Investment U.
+Horacio Marquez of the Money Map Trader (now Money Moves Alert) joined Asian Expert and Investment Director Keith Fitz-gerald and Publisher Mike Ward to form the separate globally oriented affiliate Money Map Press.
+They launched the daily news service www.Moneymorning.com, which quickly grew to 400,000 readers.
+Investment U held its 10th Annual Investment U Conference at the Vinoy in St. Petersburg.
+Lou Basenese and Robert Williams launched a new division focused on a small-cap investing called The White Cap Report.
+Both stayed on as top editors and analysts for The Oxford Club and Investment U. The Oxford Club partnered with the Money Show folks and continued its tradition of providing first-class World Financial Cruises, this time through the Panama Canal.
+Alex Green published his first book, The Gone Fishin’ Portfolio: Get Wise, Get Wealthy… And Get On With Your Life, which quickly became a best-seller.
+He also launched a free e-letter, Spiritual Wealth, a timely financial publication that also helps investors emotionally keep perspective on volatility, disruptions, and crisis in the world and in their lives.

 2009